 Implement a recognition program where team members can nominate and appreciate their peers' efforts.
 Rewarding success not only acknowledges individual accomplishments but also reinforces the importance of teamwork and collective achievement.

 When recognizing success, it is important to be specific and genuine in your praise.
-Highlight the impact of the individual or team's efforts and how it align with the overall goals of the organization.
+Highlight the impact of the individual or team's efforts and how they align with the overall goals of the organization.
 This not only boosts morale but also motivates others to strive for excellence.

 By creating a culture of recognition and reward, you inspire continuous improvement, loyalty, and a sense of pride among team members.